Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

+Overall, we encode the state representation using 32 bits, enabling fast feature lookups and low-latency inference.
+We allocate higher precision to selected state features (e.g., acc\_intr, acc\_freq, migr\_intr) to ensure accurate representation and extensibility to new workloads and HSS configurations. \namePaper{} maintains a metadata table in host DRAM to track the state features.
+To balance performance and capacity, \namePaper{} maintains only a frequently accessed subset \camii{(0.1\% of the host DRAM capacity)} of this table in the host DRAM, while the remaining metadata is flushed to the fast storage device.
+Both agents perform a metadata lookup to observe the current state to make placement and migration decisions.

-\head{Action} \namePaper{}’s agents operate independently and their action space depends on the number of devices in the HSS.
-The data-placement agent selects a device for each incoming write request, while the data-migration agent decides migration targets for existing data.
-In an HSS with two devices, the agents must choose between fast and slow devices.
-The small, extensible action sets reduce complexity and support multi-device scalability, with actions encoded with 4 bits to allow extension to more storage devices.
+\head{Action} \namePaper{}’s agents operate independently, and their action spaces depend on the number of HSS devices. \camii{The placement agent selects a target storage device for each incoming write request sent from the application to the HSS.
+Placement decisions apply only to write requests because the target storage device for a read request is determined by the read data's current location in the HSS.
+The migration agent selects a target storage device to migrate a previously-placed page.} In a two-device HSS, agents choose between fast and slow devices.
+We encode the action space using 4 bits to reduce complexity and enable scalability to more devices.